SCVDetect/SCVdet/README.md

 We use two real-world datasets constructed from Java and C/C++ code:
 - **Dataset 1**: ProjectKB
 - **Dataset 2**: QEMU+FFmpeg
-For graph data extraction from source code, we use **Joern**, an open-source code analysis tool.
+For graph data extraction from source code, we use **Joern**[(https://joern.io/)], an open-source code analysis tool.
 The automated extraction process is implemented in the provided scripts.
 Run ``` ./installJoernanddata.sh``` to install.

 ```sh
 chmod +x installJoernanddata.sh